QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 (Hebrews 10:19–22, NIV [E])

-Frequency Note [I]: The Source Code does not mandate a specific frequency.
-Early practice ranged from daily (Acts 2:46) to weekly (Acts 20:7).
-The command is "whenever you eat"—implying regularity without legislating a calendar.
+How often?
+[I]: The Bible does not set a specific frequency.
+Early Christians did it daily (Acts 2:46) or weekly (Acts 20:7).
+The command is "whenever you eat"—regularly, without a fixed calendar.

-- Verify the Accomplishment: Ensure the user understands that the sacrifice is "Once-for-All" (Hebrews 10:12).
+- Know the Accomplishment: Be clear that the sacrifice is once for all (Hebrews 10:12).

-- Initialize the Application: Approach the Table for koinōnia (participation), not re-sacrifice.
+- Come to participate: Approach the Table for koinōnia (participation), not to re-sacrifice.

-- Execute the Proclamation: Eat and drink as a public broadcast of the King’s death and return.
+- Proclaim: Eat and drink as a public declaration of the Lord’s death until He comes.